 Before being appointed by the Board, Independent Directors are subject to rigorous evaluation.
-The Board resources policy, etc. of the organisation.
-As the leader of the management group, the CEO is answerable to the board and its committees then seeks shareholder approval at the Annual General Meeting (AGM), which is followed by Bangladesh Securities Exchange Commission approval (BSEC).
+The Board then seeks shareholder approval at the Annual General Meeting (AGM), which is followed by Bangladesh Securities Exchange Commission approval (BSEC).
 GDIC places a strong emphasis on the blend of knowledge, skills, experience, and perception when choosing independent directors.
 Independent directors should have relevant knowledge and experience to steer the organisation in the right direction.